 A relative of the victim testified for the defense that the items that police said Williams sold did not belong to the victim.

-Williams was sentenced to life in prison.
+Williams was convicted and sentenced to life in prison.

 Washington was convicted on December 11, 1987, on virtually the same evidence.